The gender pay gap gets a lot more play than the gender wealth gap: 145 times more results in a Google search, to be exact.

 Actions: Get help deciding whether now’s the right time to buy.
 Call your legislators to tell them to take action against the Black property tax and predatory mortgage lending.

 The pink tax: No, we’re not talking about women frivolously spending more, so forget the fact that 65% of articles on women and money in popular media tell us that we spend frivolously.
 The pink tax is because we are expected to spend on things like hair and makeup, and because service providers like dry cleaners charge us more.
 It costs women an average of an extra $1,531 a year.

 Actions: Sign a petition to ban the pink tax.
 Schedule a budgeting and spending session to work around it.
 Call it out every time you see it.
 (Every damn time.)

 Life: Some of this is because women take more career breaks than men do — to parent, to care for relatives.

-Actions: Read up on some recent research around how career breaks affect women’s wealth.
+Actions: Career breaks affect women’s wealth.
 Learn what to do to prepare for kids financially.

 Earnings: Yes, of course, some of this wealth gap is about what you earn as well.
 We’ve got you.

 Actions: Get our advice on negotiating a job offer or a raise.
 And start comparing salaries with everyone.
 Literally everyone.
 (How else will you know what to ask for?)